defencedigital/moduk-service-manual/src/content/how-to-audit-content.md

   url: "/content/"
 ---

 Teams publishing content in Defence are expected to check that content is still correct and needed.
-The best way to check is doing regular content audits.
+The best way to check is by doing regular content audits.

 ## Why you need to audit content